When businesses need to understand their sales pipeline, they often rely on a weighted pipeline.

 Revenue forecasting is a bit different—teams should use the following metrics to measure expected revenue from customers:

-• Average Deal Size: Average deal size measures how much money teams can expect to make from each customer.
-This is usually calculated by taking the total revenue generated by a set of customers and dividing it by the number of customers.
+- Average Deal Size: Average deal size measures how much money teams can expect to make from each customer.
+This is typically calculated by dividing the total revenue generated by a set of customers by the number of customers.

 Weighted Sales Pipeline Technology